 bstreetsmart, formally known as the Youth and Road Trauma Forum, was developed by the Trauma Services division of Westmead Hospital in NSW, with the aim to reduce the fatality and injury rates of young people by promoting safer driving behaviours.

-RAC hosted the event in Western Australia for the first time in 2012 and since then nearly 40,000 secondary school students have attended the event.
+RAC hosted the event in Western Australia for the first time in 2012 and since then more than 82,000 secondary school students have attended the event.

 RAC bstreetsmart is for year 10 to 12 students and features a crash scene re-enactment attended by the emergency services, just as it would occur at a real crash site.
 The students also have the opportunity to listen to speakers who have been directly impacted by road trauma and talk with emergency services personnel.